 Pardus is a free Massive Multiplayer Online Browser Game (MMOBG) playing in a future where traders, pirates and other pilots of various races and factions strive to gain wealth and fame in space.
-"This has the best interface and loading system of any browser game I've ever played. and the fact it uses graphical tiles is really nice." - user comment
+"I gonna have to go to the Bradford clinic for addictions because of this game." - user comment

 MoO3 Code Patch Contents

 Posted by Bladefist on May 24, 2003 at 12:31:31 PM (514 views)